How to remove the glass or plastic screen protector easily from the iPhone

 This is a topic worth writing an article about

-The iPhone is also expensive, but the quality of the screen is not important
+The iPhone is also expensive, but the attention paid to screen quality is not enough.

 It is easy and does not require an article and explanation